deno-plc/vite-plugin-deno/README.md

 This can replace `deno bundle`.

 If you want a lightweight solution, check out [esbuild_deno_loader](https://github.com/lucacasonato/esbuild_deno_loader), which is exactly the same for esbuild.

-## Known limitations
+## FAQ / Known limitations

+### New imports are not recognized sometimes

+If you add an import and get an error like `cannot resolve <import> from <...>`, you might need to restart the dev server.
+Most of the time new imports should be recognized automatically.

 ### Build scripts